Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Overview of the proposed approach for Type 3 problems.

-\section{Overview of the proposed approach for Type 3 problems}
+\section{Overview of the proposed approach for Type 3 problems.}

-In this section, we present an algorithmic overview of the proposed approach for Type 3 problems.
-For ease of presentation, we consider the simple setting of Fig.~\ref{figsimple1}.(a) where we are given $N$ samples on the variables $x_1,\ldots,x_6$.
+We first present an algorithmic overview of the proposed GP-based approach for Type 3 problems.
+For ease of presentation, we consider the simple setting of Fig.~\ref{fignature2}.(a) where we are given $N$ samples on the variables $x_1,\ldots,x_6$.
 After measurements/collection, these variables are normalized to have zero mean and unit variance.
 Our objective is to uncover the underlying dependencies between them.
-The code for this algorithm and its application to various examples are available for download (and as as an installable python library/package) in the \href{https://github.com/TheoBourdais/ComputationalHypergraphDiscovery}{Github repository of the paper}.